etsh/groupable/README.md

 `$groupable_models` should be an array containing the fully-qualified class name of the models which should be allowed to be grouped within this group.
 Groupable will throw an exception if you attempt to add a content type not specified here to the group.

-`$groupable_roles` should be an array contining the names of additional roles that you wish members to be grantable to members of this group.
+`$groupable_roles` should be an array containing the names of additional roles that you wish members to be grantable to members of this group.

 ### Creating Groupable content
+Only models specified within the `$groupable_models` property on your group model may be added to a given group.

-Simply use the `IsGroupable` trait in the model that you wish to become groupable content.
+To add additional functionality use the `IsGroupable` trait on the model that represents your groupable content.

 ```php
 use Etsh\Groupable\Traits\IsGroup;